Professor Beverley Glover, Director, Cambridge University Botanic Garden

 Science on Sundays is a programme of free, informal, monthly, drop-in plant science talks, bringing the latest discoveries in plant science to our visitors in a 30 minute nutshell.

-As the Garden is closed due to COVID-19, we have had to cancel these talks in person, however we are trying to deliver some virtually, as above.
+As access to the Garden is restricted due to COVID-19 this year, we have had to cancel these talks in person, however we are trying to deliver some virtually, as above.
 Please check the website and social media for updates, thank you.

 15 March-now online Dr Sarah Robinson, Sainsbury Laboratory: The mechanics of plant development